Finalising a settlement agreement: Guidance for employees

 You should avoid this kind of set-up and check out the employment law experience and reputation of the firm you will be dealing with.
 You should also ask about the experience of the person to be assigned to your case before you ask the firm to act on your behalf.

-Why you need advice from a specialist in employment law
+Why do you need advice from an employment law specialist?

 The fact that you have been offered an agreement does not mean you are out of the woods yet.
 The terms of the agreement can be so onerous that the original deal is seen in a different light when advice is taken, or it may contain terms which restrict you so much when you have left your job, that it will effectively ruin your future career.